 - Travel‑size toiletries (even if your hotel provides them—you know what you like)

-Step 9: Final Checks Before Departure
+Step 9: Final checks before departure

 The last week is all about making sure nothing disturbs that calm, comfortable experience you’ve planned.